Project-4-Group-8/Keeping-it-Wheel/README.md

 ## Supervised Machine Learning Models

 After the standardizing the data, we ran our dataset through multiple models.
 Models Used :
-* RandomForestTreesRegressor --> took almost 1 hour to run with parameters.
+* RandomForestTreesRegressor --> took almost 30 minutes to run with parameters.
 * RandomForestTreesREgressor (without parameters)
 * DecisionTressRegressor
 * Linear Regression